 Semi-custom Using Existing Themes

 There are several administrative themes or templates available as a base for Duke sites.
 The semi-custom options are offered through the Central Web Services group and through some preferred vendors.
-Use of an existing theme will ensure compliance with Duke brand and is usually a more cost-effective solution for groups with limited budgets.
+The use of an existing theme will ensure compliance with the Duke brand and is usually a more cost-effective solution for groups with limited budgets.

 Custom internal – Duke Web Services, Trinity Technology Services, and the other web development groups across campus

 Custom websites can be developed using internal and external resources.
 With custom site development a bidding process is required.
 (See Working with Vendors) After obtaining 3 bids (one of which MUST be from an internal service provider if the service is offered within Duke) you will also need to coordinate hosting and domains. (see below).
 Any custom work still has an expectation to meet the overall Duke brand and online experience.
 We encourage you to invite the Marketing office into your project as a liaison with your project, the service provider, and broader Duke.